6 Skilled Trade Sectors That Offer Good Opportunities in Illinois

 The rising population in Illinois doesn't just keep demand high for HVAC services; it also contributes to the demand for skilled tradespeople who know how to fix major household appliances.
 For example, in 2018, this state had one of the highest employment levels in America for this trade.
 And home appliance repairers in the state earned $20.30 per hour, on average, which was over 2 percent above the nationwide average.

 Welders work in a lot of different industries, but especially in construction and manufacturing.
 When it comes to the latter, Illinois is particularly strong.
-In fact, manufacturing is the state's top industry.
-It provides jobs to over 577,400 people.** And from 2012 to 2022, it's projected that about 414 openings for qualified welders will become available each year in Illinois.***
+In fact, manufacturing is one of the state's top industries.
+And from 2016 to 2026, it's projected that about 1,537 openings for qualified welders will become available each year in Illinois.

 Make Your Future in the Trades Start Happening